 Casein protein gives cheese it characteristics (think stretchy, gooey, crumbly . . . yes all of it) and is only in dairy milk.

-New Culture says it will be cheese without the cow.
+New Culture says it’s cheese without the cow.

 What is Carrageenan?
 (Added to Many Vegan Cheeses)

-Carrageenan comes from red seaweed and acts as a thickener and stabiliser.
+Carrageenan comes from red seaweed and is used as a thickener and stabiliser.

-It’s used throughout the food industry in many different types of products including but not limited to toothpaste, ice-cream, vegan jelly, cakes, desserts, milkshakes, diet drinks, vegan cheese and more.
+It’s used in many different types of products including but not limited to toothpaste, ice-cream, vegan jelly, cakes, desserts, milkshakes, diet drinks, vegan cheese and more.

-According to this interesting article on Medical News Today, it’s often added to chicken (to make it juicy for longer), to other meats and to dog food.
+According to this article on Medical News Today, it’s often added to chicken meat (to make it juicy for longer), as well as to other meats and to dog food.

-Because it acts like gelatine it can also be found in chewy sweets or chewy vitamin tablets.
+It acts a bit like gelatine and can also be found in chewy sweets or chewy vitamin tablets.

-However, carrageenan is surrounded by controversy and there are calls to have it taken off the market although the studies so far have proved the health hazard in animal cells rather than humans.
+There are calls to have it taken off the market, though the scientific studies so far have shown a health hazard to animal cells rather than humans.

-The long list of possible side effects from consuming carageenan range from bloating, stomach ulcers IBS, glucose intolerance and colon cancer.
+The long list of possible side effects from consuming carrageenan range from bloating, stomach ulcers, IBS, glucose intolerance and colon cancer.

-In fact carageenan has been listed as a ‘possible’ carcinogenic food for humans by the FDA.
+In fact the FDA listed carrageenan as a ‘possible’ carcinogenic food.

-Artisan Vegan Cheeses (And Why They Can Be Better)
+Artisan Vegan Cheeses (And Why They May Be Better)

 Artisan vegan cheeses vary enormously.

-You can find a nutritious, gooey delicious cashew nut camembert while you’re sitting at a vegan Café in Bordeaux passing the time of day.
+You might stumble across a gooey & delicious cashew camembert while you’re sitting at a vegan Café and discover that it’s made with only healthy ingredients.

 (You know the kind of cheese that warrants dreaming about?)

-Or you might buy an artisan vegan cheese and find that it tastes like plastic and/or is full of sugar, salt or carrageenan.
+Or you might buy an artisan vegan cheese that tastes like plastic and/or is full of sugar, salt or carrageenan.

 Small companies make vegan cheeses all around the world.
 And while they’ll never be whole foods, they have the potential to be much more tasty and healthy than the mainstream cheddar imitations.